-Yale-New Haven Hospital offers a comprehensive program to meet the needs of patients with sickle cell anemia, also known as sickle cell disease.
-The Sickle Cell Program's objectives are to educate patients, families,health care providers and the wider community about sickle cell disease, and reduce the number of hospitalizations and emergency room visits.
+Yale New Haven Hospital offers a comprehensive program to meet the needs of people living with sickle cell diseases.
+The Sickle Cell Program’s objectives are to provide

 About Sickle Cell Disease

-Sickle Cell Anemia (SCA) is an inherited disease of the red blood cells.
+Sickle Cell Disease (SCD) is an inherited disease of the red blood cells.
 It is characterized by painful episodes, lower resistance to infections, organ damage, anemia, joint degeneration, strokes and other health problems.
-SCA occurs when a child inherits a hemoglobin gene that sickles from both parents and is born with the disease.
+SCD typically occurs when a child inherits an abnormal hemoglobin gene from each parent.

 Sickle cell disease is most prevalent in African-American and Latino populations.
 The disease/trait is found among people whose ancestors came from Africa, Greece, Italy, Arabia, India, Asia and the Caribbean.

 Sickle Cell Disease Association of America - Southern Connecticut